yodrew/darkroomretreat/manuscript/introduction.md

 # introduction {#introduction}

-In our way of life, we are:
+In civilization, we are:

 - over-stimulated and distressed.
 We need relief.
 - exhausted.
 We need rest.
 - hurt and sick.
 We need recovery.

 How?
-By _hygienic darkroom retreating_.
-By resting profoundly in total darkness, the self-healing organism can succeed.
+By _hygienic darkroom retreating_: profound rest in total darkness for the self-healing organism.
 It is a rational method of switching off the world, with its noise and demands.
 One takes refuge in the deep self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.

 ## basics {#basics}